Summary of the Lawsuit

 Status of the Litigation

 On July 26, 2016, the Ninth Circuit affirmed the district court’s decision and ruled in the Plaintiff’s favor that a church plan must be established by a church or a convention or association of churches.
-This decision is consistent with opinions from the Third and Seventh Circuit.
+This opinion was consistent with decisions from the Third and Seventh Circuits.

 On August 29, 2016, Defendants filed a petition for a writ of certiorari, asking the Supreme Court to review the Ninth Circuit’s decision.
 The Supreme Court granted Defendants’ motion on December 2, 2016 and the case was consolidated with Stapleton v.
 Advocate Health Care Network and Kaplan v.
 St. Peter’s Healthcare System.
 Oral argument was held on March 27, 2017.
-The Supreme Court is expected to rule by June 30, 2017 on the question of whether a non-church organization may nevertheless claim the “church plan” exemption from ERISA’s protections.
+On June 5, 2017, the Supreme Court ruled that an entity need not be a church to establish an ERISA-exempt church plan, reversing the decisions of the Third, Seventh, and Ninth Circuits.

 Whom to Contact for More Information